People

 Principal

-Qualifications: BA, Dip Tchg
+Qualifications: MA, BIT, BMVA, Dip Tchg

 Dave has a professional background that includes a wide range of experience in New Zealand schools, and joined the Ōtūmoetai staff in 2021.